ajbouh/substrate/README.md

 # Substrate

+Our goal is to create an intelligent system (both hardware and software) for building intelligent systems.

+## Concepts

 Substrate has a concept of an `entity`.
 You can think of an `entity` as a network accessible object that accepts incoming messages (which we call `commands`) and has references to other entities (which we call `links`).
 Entities are identified by their URLs.

 Any URL that provides a well-formed response to an HTTP REFLECT request can act as an entity.
 An entity will reply to REFLECT request with a JSON object containing a description and its commands.